eclipse-ecal/ecal/doc/adr/ADR-0001-entity-id-generation.md

 ## Context

-eCAL needs to generate `uint64_t` entity IDs that are unique across multiple processes and execution environments.
+eCAL needs to generate `uint64_t` entity IDs that are collision-resistant under the stated assumptions across multiple processes and execution environments.
 The original implementation used only the system timestamp, so there was a collision risk, if many processes / entities are started simultaneously.

 The practical deployment assumptions are: